mingy6237/ece1779project_k8s/README.md

 - **Yuan Wang – Frontend**

-  - Co‑designed and implemented the Next.js UI, including dashboard, items list and detail pages, alerts, and audit log.
+  - Co‑designed and implemented the Next.js UI, including dashboard, items list and detail pages, and alerts.
   - Implemented React hooks and components for calling backend APIs, responsive layouts with Tailwind CSS, and integrated WebSocket‑driven updates into the UX.

 - **Yanrong Xiao – Frontend**